 Discussion: Paragraph referred to by the commenter (as long with an extra one for reference):

 As seen above, the text is consistent in the use of “sensing initiator” (“sensing transmitter” is not used).
 But at the same time, sensing responder/sensing receiver is used interchangeably – which is technically correct, but not appropriate.
 Suggest to use “sensing responder” since “sensing initiator” is used.

+It is also worth noting that the first paragraph of the subclause is:

+Modifications: Editor – Change the second paragraph of 11.21.18.6.5 as follows:

+Threshold-based reporting phase consists of a CSI variation reporting sub-phase and may additionally

+include(#197) a measurement reporting sub-phase.
+Only a sensing responders that is in the role of sensing receiver and that report its CSI variation value greater than or equal to the CSI variation threshold assigned to it participate in the measurement reporting sub-phase(#198, #629).

-Modifications: Editor – Replace “sensing responder” with “sensing receiver” in 11.21.18.6.5 where appropriate.
+Editor – Replace “sensing receiver” with “sensing responder” in 11.21.18.6.5 (after the second paragraph) where appropriate.